shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 - Personal info, skills, experience, education, certifications

 **Why Gemini**: 95%+ accuracy, handles any format, $0.00001 per resume, 1-2 sec processing.

+__Prompt Engineering Improvements:__
+Initial parsing attempts using simple prompts resulted in approximately 75% extraction accuracy, with frequent failures on multi-column layouts, tables, and resumes with nonstandard section headers.
+Through iterative prompt refinement—including structured output schemas, explicit field constraints, and instruction ordering—we improved parsing accuracy to ~95%, as measured on a set of 20 diverse resumes.
+This improvement was critical for downstream skill matching and ranking accuracy.

 ### 3.4 Stage 2: Skills Matching (Baseline → Improved)